-I have family and friends currently in an area affected by the COVID-19 outbreak.
+I have family and friends currently affected by the COVID-19 outbreak.
 How can I manage my concern for them?

 As with any natural or human-inflicted disaster, the novel coronavirus outbreak presents an added layer of stress and worry for members of our CWU community who have personal connections to the affected area.
 This is a critically important time for all of us to reinforce a community of care on our campus and support one another.

 If you would like to talk with someone, support is available to students through campus mental health services:

 Ellensburg students: Student Counseling Services — Due to the department currently experiencing higher volumes of appointments, please be patient if you cannot be seen immediately.